Sihanoukville: French rule (1863–1954)

-Under French rule Vietnam, Laos, and Cambodia became a single administrative and economic unit.
-The coastal region Circonscription Résidentielle with Kampot as its capital contained the arrondissements of Kampot, Kompong Som, Trang, and Kong-Pisey.
-The establishment of another international trading center near the existing city of Saigon was not considered necessary.
-Focus remained the Mekong and the idea to establish an alternative route to Chinese and Thai markets along an uninterrupted navigable waterway all the way south to the Mekong Delta.
+Under French rule, Vietnam, Laos, and Cambodia became a single administrative and economic unit.
+The coastal region Circonscription Résidentielle, with Kampot as its capital, contained the arrondissements of Kampot, Kompong Som, Trang, and Kong-Pisey.
+The establishment of another international trading center near Saigon was considered unnecessary.
+Focus remained the Mekong and establishing an alternate route to Chinese and Thai markets along an uninterrupted navigable waterway to the Mekong Delta.

 Insurrection

 An insurrection that took place from 1885 to 1887 further discouraged French ambition.
 It started in Kampot and quickly spread to Veal Rinh, Kampong Seila, and Kompong Som, where the insurgents were led by a Chinese pirate named Quan-Khiem.
 He managed to control the northern part of Preah Sihanouk for some time until he—an old man—was arrested by the local governor.

-The most notable infrastructural improvements of this period were the construction of Route Coloniale No. 17, later renamed National Road No.3 and the national railway system, although work on the "Southern Line", from Phnom Penh to Sihanoukville, only began in 1960.
+One example of this period's infrastructural improvements is the construction of Route Coloniale No. 17, later renamed National Road No. 3, and the national railway system, although work on the "Southern Line", from Phnom Penh to Sihanoukville, only began in 1960.